 There are a few types of restaurants in Japan.
 You’ll find often that a restaurant will only serve one kind of food.
 It’s quite incredible.
 Here are the different types:

-Kaiseki: This is a more formal, set meal dinner where small dishes are beautifully presented.
-These are typically longer meals, and should be experienced at least once.
+This is a more formal, set meal dinner where small dishes are beautifully presented.
+These are typically longer meals and should be experienced at least once.

-Shabu-Shabu: A cook-it-yourself kind of restaurant brings your a boiling broth where you cook your own meats and veggies in.
+A cook-it-yourself kind of restaurant brings you a boiling broth where you cook your own meats and veggies in.

-What to know before arriving to a restaurant in Japan
+What to know before arriving at a restaurant in Japan

 - Tipping is not expected, and often times if you leave the change they will run after you to give it back.